TryHackMe - Plotted-EMR

 I recall that there were a number of exploits available for this version.
 Now that I had credentials, I could attempt the authenticated remote code execution exploit.

-I first just tested with a simple ping to my own machine to see if it is working.
+to my own machine to see if it is working.
 And it was working as anticipated.

-I adjusted the payload to get a reverse shell, and obtained a shell as www-data.
+I adjusted the payload to get a reverse shell, and obtained a shell as www-data

 Privilege Escalation

-I noticed that we had a cronjob running as the user plot_admin, and I was pretty sure this user would be our next target.
+, and I was pretty sure this user would be our next target.

 Looking at the command being executed, I first thought I would be able to create symbolic links in the source directory, and that the user would then copy it over, and I would be able to then have access to the original file.
-This was not the case though, because even though the rsync command is executed, it never actually copies the files.
-You can verify this by seeing that no files are being copied to /home/plot_admin/backup.
+This was not the case though, because even though the rsync

-I then turned my attention to attemping wildcard attacks.
-You can read more about them at HackTricks.
+I then turned my attention to attemping wildcard attacks

-It basically comes down to if any (almost any) Linux command uses a * to indicate it must perform the command on all files in the directory, you can craft special filenames that would get interpreted as additional parameters for the command.
+to indicate it must perform the command on all files in the directory, you can craft special filenames that would get interpreted as additional parameters for the command.

 An example: